MicahElliott/mrswlf/README.md

 significant changes).

 ```
-w L f p J     B u y '
+w L f p Q   j B u y '
-M r s t g   k n e i A
+M r s t g     n e i A
-V x c d Q   Z h , . /
+V x c d K   Z h , . /
         o
 ```

-- Sfb:  0.751%
+- Sfb:  0.711%
-- Dsfb: 4.988%
+- Dsfb: 5.392%
-- Lsb:  0.504%
+- Lsb:  0.595%
 - BadRedirects: 0.142%

-Those are the simple stats I seem to care most about; all listed are from [Oxey's Layout Playground][3] analyzer with punctuation turned off (for most level playing field).
+Those are the simple stats I seem to care most about; all are from [Oxey's Layout Playground][3] analyzer with punctuation turned off (to get the most level playing field).

+According to [Cyanophage][1], Mrs. Wolf ranks roughly #4 (with some generous ties) across all ~30 layouts in Effort, SFBs, and DSFBs.
+Also fine and dandy with Laterals and Scissors.

-A few locations are still suboptimal: `p`, `c`, `n` all cause a lot of theoretical SFBs, but it's a very good compromise for maintaning the Colemak feel.
-In fact, I consider SFBs to be nearly 0% if you're willing to learn to alt-finger stacks like `sc`, `pt`, etc; Mrs. Wolf was designed to make them all reasonable.
-And the LSBs are mostly from `k`, and kinda negligible given an easy hand-shift for `kn`/`nk`.
-If you swap the `k` and `q` (or `k` and `j`) the SFBs go down to `0.696%`!
+A few locations are still suboptimal: `p`, `c`, `n` all cause a lot of theoretical SFBs, but I consider SFBs to be nearly 0% if you're willing to learn to alt-finger stacks like `sc`, `pt`, etc; Mrs. Wolf was designed to make almost all pretty reasonable.

 Here's what's the same as Colemak-DH (if you squint at `w` and `k` a little):

 ```
-w   f p         u y '
+w   f p     j   u y '
-  r s t g   k n e i
+  r s t g     n e i
-  x c d       h , . /
+  x c d k     h , . /
 ```

 As you can see, the whole Colemak-DH core is untouched (ignoring pinkies)!

+**Bottom line: Mrs. Wolf made a few good compromises to maintain the Colemak feel, while still statistically ranking with the very best layouts.**

 ## Intermediate Transitional (and other options)

-> Time: couple days or weeks
+> Time: couple days or weeks (depending on how thumb-o goes)

 To get started, here's an intermediate training layout where only 3 keys have changed! `m`, `a`, `o` (thumb).